biobakery/uniref_annotator/README.md

 This approximates UniRef's clustering criteria in which a cluster member must have X% identity (e.g. 90 in the case of UniRef90) and 80% coverage of the cluster seed.
-The annotation is approximate in that the comparisons are made to cluster representatives, which are often not the cluster seed (longest) sequence.
+The annotation is approximate in that our comparisons are made with cluster representatives (i.e. the sequences in the UniRef files), which are not necessarily the cluster seed (longest) sequences.

 **Author**: Eric Franzosa (eric.franzosa@gmail.com)